A Complete Guide on Exploratory Data Analysis

 Data is an essential feature of every organization.
 Data Quality plays an important role, and it helps organizations to make better decisions.
 Data Science uses scientific approaches, procedures, algorithms, and frameworks to extract knowledge and insight from a vast amount of data.
 The data can be either structured or unstructured.

-Exploratory data analysis (EDA) is an approach to analyzing and summarizing datasets to identify patterns, trends, and relationships.
-It is a crucial step in the data science life cycle because it helps you to get a better understanding of your data, identify any issues or problems with the data, and formulate hypotheses for further analysis.
+Exploratory data analysis (EDA) analyses and summarises datasets to identify patterns, trends, and relationships.
+It is a crucial step in the data science life cycle because it helps you better understand your data, identify any issues or problems with the data, and formulate hypotheses for further analysis.

-When we work with data, Exploratory data Analysis (EDA) is an important step, that is a process of gathering insights from data.
+When we work with data, Exploratory data Analysis (EDA) is an important step, which is a process of gathering insights from data.
 EDA helps us to analyze the hidden pattern in the data.

-EDA allows us to fantasize data to understand it as well as to produce suppositions for further analysis.
+EDA allows us to fantasize about data to understand it and produce suppositions for further analysis.
 The exploratory analysis centers around creating a synopsis of data or perceptivity for the coming way in a data mining design.

 - EDA helps us to clean the dataset.

-- It helps us to identify relationship between variables
+- It helps us to identify a relationship between variables

 - It helps to detect outliers in the dataset.